folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Creating a new budget

 A budget is a finance record that describes the amount of money available for a fiscal year within a fund.
 You can create a current or planned budget for a fund from the fund details pane.
-You cannot create a planned budget until there is an upcoming fiscal year in the fiscal year series associated with the Ledger.
+To create a planned budget, one or more upcoming fiscal years must already be set up in the fiscal year series associated with the Ledger.
+See  [Creating a fiscal year](#creating-a-fiscal-year) for more information.